 - The cost of travel required to have access to the child; and

 - Whether either party has any debts.

-If you are considering a divorce, our experienced League City child support attorneys can help you determine how much you are likely to receive in child support payments.
+If you are considering a divorce, our experienced League City child support lawyers can help you determine how much you are likely to receive in child support payments.
 We can also explain your options if you are attempting to collect unpaid child support.